Drinks and Refreshments on your Safari

 Ugandan Beers on Safari:

-Ugandans like their beer.
-We suggest that you stick to the bottled kind on a safari.
+Ugandans like their Beer, and we suggest that you stick to the bottled kind on a safari.
 You can buy the most popular brands such as Nile and Bell at most lodges.

-Nile Special is one of the most popular kinds of beer.
-Moonberg Lager is made following German Purity Laws.
+Nile Special is one of the most popular kinds of Beer.

 Additives are used in many of the Beer.
 The taste of Ugandan beers makes it a welcome refreshment on a Safari.